Year 2 Evidencing GD Reading - solve the Roald Dahl character descriptions - Greater Depth Inference

 There are 3 activities for a Year 2 class to use column addition to solve a problem.
 The lower and middle activity requires children to try arranging 2 digit numbers to make the biggest and smallest totals they can find.
 The higher activity requires 4 numbers to be arranged into a grid with a set of instructions to make a total of less than 100.
 This includes adding the columns and rows then totalling the answers together.
 This really challenged my HA and had lots of opportunities to practise column addition.

-Children must try a range of 2 digit numbers to total less than 100 by adding all of the columns and rows together in the magic box.
+Puzzle 1 The numbers must add up to the same number for each row and column and diagonal.
+You can only use a number once for each present.
+A fun way to challenge children to add different numbers together.
+Lots of problem solving and number skills are used for this activity.
+Suitable for all KS1 as different numbers can be used in the boxes (presents).
+Puzzle 2 (HA) Children must try a range of 2 digit numbers to total less than 100 by adding all of the columns and rows together in the magic box.
 This takes numerous attempts to solve the problem and is good for reinforcing column addition to add 2 digit numbers together.
 Uses good problem solving skills and mastery skills when selecting the right digits.